12. Porting from bare metal

 If it makes sense for a control loop to run on a multitasking operating system then there will be times when it able to safely yield.
 Just yielding from a high-priority thread is not normally sufficient because it remains the highest-priority thread and so will be the next to run.

-Chapter 5 discusses the various ways for a thread to block.
+Chapter 6.
+Communicating between threads discusses the various ways for a thread to block.
 This can be as simple as sleeping.
 If a realtime thread sleeps for one tick then another thread can run, but the next timer interrupt will return control to the realtime thread (unless another thread is running with interrupts disabled - this can be prevented via a policy on the linker report).

 More commonly, a realtime control loop will want to block until some external event occurs and triggers an interrupt.
-Section 8.5 describes how to wait for an interrupt to fire.
+Section 9.6.
+Waiting for an interrupt describes how to wait for an interrupt to fire.

 When an interrupt fires, the thread waiting for it will become runnable and, if it is higher priority than any other thread, will be scheduled immediately.
 If the code that yielded had interrupts disabled then interrupts will be disabled once again on return.